SerenityOS/serenity/Documentation/Browser/LibWebFromLoadingToPainting.md

 The cascade origin determines the processing order for rules.
 The "user-agent" style is the least important, so it gets processed first.
 Then author style is added on top of that.

-Note: the user-agent style is a built-in CSS style sheet that lives in the LibWeb source code: (link to Default.css)
+Note: the user-agent style is a built-in CSS style sheet that lives in the LibWeb source code [here](https://github.com/SerenityOS/serenity/blob/master/Userland/Libraries/LibWeb/CSS/Default.css).

 The end product of style computation is a fully populated StyleProperties object.
 It has a StyleValue for each CSS::PropertyID.
 In spec parlance, these are the *computed* values.
 (Note that these are not the same as you get from `getComputedStyle()`, that API returns the *resolved* values.)